Practice Area

 Overview

-• mergers, acquisitions, and strategic alliances;
+• mergers, acquisitions, and other business combinations;

 • bank holding company formation and regulation;